Invasive Prenatal Diagnosis of Genetic Diseases

 -

-Aetna considers the following experimental and investigational:
+Aetna considers the following experimental, investigational, or unproven:

 -